AliceWreath/fire_red_tracker_project/README.md

 ```
 aggregator
 aggregator --listen-port 7878
+aggregator --update              # check GitHub for a newer release and self-update
 ```

 The window width scales as trackers connect.
 Soul Link matches (Pokémon sharing the same caught location across players) are highlighted automatically.
 If a tracker disconnects, its slot shows as disconnected and its last known data is preserved; when it reconnects it reuses the same slot.